mdn/browsercompat/docs/draft/resources.rst

         }
     }

-Here's an example of a non-canonically named feature:
+Here's an example of a feature with a translated name:

 .. code-block:: http